AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-ref/mc-api-event-types.md

 >[!IMPORTANT]
 >
 >You should refer to the [JSON validation schemas](mc-api-json-validation.md) for each event type, to verify correct event parameter types and requirements.

+## stateStart

+Signals the start of a playback session.

+For more information, see [Implementation and reporting](/help/use-cases/player-state-tracking/implementation-and-reporting.md).

+## stateEnd

+Signals the end of a playback session.

+For more information, see [Implementation and reporting](/help/use-cases/player-state-tracking/implementation-and-reporting.md).